 Students who are allegedly responsible for violating the Student Code of Conduct also have rights.
-A thorough fact-finding process will be conducted by the assistant director of student conduct and resolution upon receipt of a complaint.
-The Assistant Director of Student Conduct and Resolution will meet with all parties alleged of violating the Student Code of Conduct.
+A thorough fact-finding process will be conducted by the Office of Student Conduct and Resolution upon receipt of a complaint.
+The Office of Student Conduct and Resolution will meet with all parties alleged of violating the Student Code of Conduct.
 The student(s) will then be provided an opportunity to respond to allegations of misconduct.
-After a respectful, equitable and expeditious review, the Assistant Director of Student Conduct and Resolution will attempt to resolve the complaint or refer the case to the Director of Student Services if necessary.
+After a respectful, equitable and expeditious review, the Office of Student Conduct and Resolution will attempt to resolve the complaint or refer the case to the Director of Student Services if necessary.
 The student(s) also has the right to appeal the decision.

 Rights of Reporting and Responding Parties

-The following rights are afforded equally to both the Reporting and Responding Parties:
+The following rights are afforded equally to both the

+Reporting and Responding Parties:

-- Be informed in writing of all allegations - Discuss the incident with the assistant director of student conduct and resolution - Submit a written statement to be considered by the assistant director of student conduct and resolution/ director of student services/dean of students/Student Conduct and Resolution Appeals Board - · Present witnesses or their statements - Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct & Resolution process as in accordance with applicable laws - · Appeal the decision
+- Be informed in writing of all allegations - Discuss the incident with the assistant director of student conduct and resolution

+- Submit a written statement to be considered by the Office of Student Conduct and Resolution/Director of Student Services/Dean of Students/Student Conduct and Resolution Appeals Board - Present witnesses or their statements - Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct and Resolution process as in accordance with applicable laws - · Appeal the decision